valheimPlus/ValheimPlus/README.md

 * Disable the use of portals.
 * Modify the Guardian buff duration, cooldown and animation.
 * Disable tutorials from Valkyrie.
-* Modify velocity and accuracy of projectiles.
+* Modify velocity and accuracy of projectiles from bows and javelins including a option to scale it with skill level.

 ### Player Hud
-* Show skill experience gains in the top left corner.
+* Show skill experience gains and current skill level in the top left corner on gaining exp.
 * Show amount of items in the player's inventory when crafting or building an object.
 * Show numerical stamina value below stamina bar.
 * Disable red screen flash on receiving damage.
 * Display a warning message when attempting to place different crops too close to each other.
-* Added hotkey options for forward and backward roll.
+* Hotkey options for forward and backward roll.
 * Display in-game clock in top center.